-The company has established credit facilities that can be utilized as needed and raised capital in 2024, as mentioned in subsequent events, to further fortify its foundation and support its growth ambitions.
+The company keeps a strong net working capital position, has established credit and factoring facilities and raised capital in 2024, to further fortify its foundation and support its growth ambitions.

 The company's objectives and strategies for managing financial risks are not evaluated solely based on Key Performance Indicators (KPIs).
-Given the company's continuous growth and expansion, there is a constant need for active risk management and assessment of pertinent leverage and Return on Invested Capital (ROI).
-This ongoing risk management and ROI evaluation are regularly (4-6 times pr.
-Year) reviewed and approved by the audit committee on behalf of the Board of Directors, in collaboration with the Executive Management team.
+Given the company's continuous growth and expansion, there is a constant need for active risk management and assessment of pertinent leverage and Return on Equity (ROE).
+This ongoing risk management and ROE evaluation is regularly reviewed (4-6 times per Year) and approved by the audit committee on behalf of the Board of Directors, in collaboration with the Executive Management team.